-We propose a Graph-cut based method to simulate interactions between heterogeneous dense groups in a crowd.
-Here, the group is a set of agents sharing the same neighborhood which is a natural concept in continuous crowd method.
-And the concept of heterogeneous dense groups means that not only each agent has personal trait, each group also has trait carried into by agents in it.
-So, the heterogeneous dense crowd simulation is a multi-variable optimization problem which may have more variables rather than only density and velocity.
-Previous works about continuous crowd are based on the assumption of homogeneous crowds in which all agents and groups share the same personal traits.
-Thus, their model such as potential field \cite{Treuille:2006} or fluid based \cite{Narain:2009}, could not fit heterogeneous dense crowd simulation situation.
-To address the heterogeneous dense crowd simulation, we considered the collision and cooperation between adjacent groups as multi-label optimization problem which is to assign a label for each element in target set and find the best overall assignment to those labels based on some constraints.
-With the formulation we introduced to adapt inner-crowd interaction into multi-label optimization problem, Graph-Cut or Belief Propagation which has been successfully used in stereo matching, image restoration and optical flow \cite{Pedro:2004, Marshall:2003, Qingxiong:2009}, can be applied to solve the problem of dense crowd simulation.
-In our work, instead of doing full iteration to achieve min-cut, we only apply several iterations to smooth the movement of neighbor groups and reduce conflicts between groups.
+In terms of implementation, we propose a Graph-cut based method to simulate interactions between heterogeneous dense groups within a crowd.
+Here, the group is a set of agents sharing the same neighborhood, which is a natural concept in continuous crowd methods.
+The concept of heterogeneous dense groups means that not only does each agent have personal traits, but each group also has traits added to it by its agents.
+So, our heterogeneous dense crowd simulation is a multi-variable optimization problem, which may have more variables than simply density and velocity.
+Previous work on continuous crowds are based on the assumption of homogeneous crowds, in which all agents and groups share the same personal traits.
+Thus, these models, such as potential field \cite{Treuille:2006} or fluid based \cite{Narain:2009}, cannot fit heterogeneous dense crowd simulation situations.
+To address effective heterogeneous dense crowd simulation, we consider the collisions and cooperation between adjacent groups as a multi-label optimization problem, which is to assign a label for each element in the target set and find the best overall assignment to those labels based on constraints.
+With this formulation, we introduce the idea of adapting intra-crowd interaction into the multi-label optimization problem, such as Graph-Cut or Belief Propagation, which has been successfully used in stereo matching, image restoration and optical flow \cite{Pedro:2004, Marshall:2003, Qingxiong:2009}, and can be applied to solve the problem of dense crowd simulation.
+In our work, instead of doing full iteration to achieve min-cut, we only apply a few iterations to smooth the movement of neighbor groups and reduce conflicts between groups.

-Our results show that we are able to simulate behavior of heterogeneous crowd with various density distributed agents inside.
-In our experiments, while personal traits of agents changed, we can see significant changes in crowd behavior such as aggressive dense group \S\ref{section 6.2} and different types of agent-crowd interaction \S\ref{section 6.3}.
-The key contribution of our work can be summarized as follows:
+Our results show that we are able to simulate the behavior of heterogeneous crowds with various agent density distributions.
+In our experiments, while personal traits of agents changed, we can see significant changes in crowd behavior such as aggressive dense groups \S\ref{section 6.2} and different types of agent-crowd interaction \S\ref{section 6.3}.
+The key contributions of our work can be summarized as follows:

-We proposed a hybrid framework which integrates three different types of crowd behavior and personal traits.
+We propose a hybrid framework which integrates three different types of crowd behavior and personal traits.

-We developed a graph-cut based method to simulate heterogeneous dense crowd movement.
+We develope a graph-cut based method to simulate heterogeneous dense crowd movement.

-We introduced the agent-crowd interaction as a new type of crowd behavior and proposed a method to simulate it.
+We introduce agent-crowd interaction as a new type of crowd behavior and propose a method to simulate it.

 Related Work

-In this section, we give a brief overview of prior work of crowd simulation and multi-agent system.
-There are two steps, navigation and collision avoidance in most crowd simulation systems.
-Navigation, also been called as global-planning, is the process to find a path from the current agent position to the goal that avoid collision with static obstacles in the scene.
-There're lots of work on this topic \cite{Funge:1999,Bayanzit:2002,Lamarche:2004,Sud:2007,Sud:2008}.
-We do not go for details of previous work in this aspect.
+In this section, we give a brief overview of prior work on crowd simulation and multi-agent systems.
+There are two steps, navigation and collision avoidance, in most crowd simulation systems.
+Navigation, also called global-planning, is the process of finding a path from the current agent position to the goal that avoids collisions with static obstacles in the scene.
+There has been significant work on this topic \cite{Funge:1999,Bayanzit:2002,Lamarche:2004,Sud:2007,Sud:2008}, but we will not cover it here.